 However, for specific dishes, she followed her recipe cards, mottled with generations of spatterings of butter or ground-in flour, down to the letter.
 And why would an accomplished cook deign to use metered, measured rules, when her previous experience had shown her to be quite capable of cooking through improvisation?Â

-She had learned what other successful leaders already know: sometimes the rules exist for a reason while sometimes, rules are meant to be broken.
+She had learned what other successful leaders already know: sometimes the rules exist for a reason, while sometimes, once known, some rules are negotiable.
 She had come by this knowledge by trial and error, and perhaps through the wisdom of someone in her family who had passed down the recipes.

 Curiosity and interest are the natural companions of growth and creativity.
 When we are passionate about something, we wish to find out all we can about it.
 We devote time to becoming more adept at a skill in order to increase our enjoyment of our favorite subject.
 When we spend time engaged with something that interests us, we find that we exude a cheerfulness and magnetism that compels others to want to be around us.

 “Nothing is too much trouble if it turns out the way it should.”Â ~ Julia Child